Abrar-Islam-Oitijjho/Multimodal-Fashion-Assistant/README.md

 - Add tests for API endpoints and graph nodes.
 - Add better environment variable support for model paths and deployment settings.

-## Resume/GitHub Summary

-This project can be summarized as:

-> Developed a LangGraph-based multimodal fashion retrieval agent using SigLIP2 embeddings, FAISS similarity search, and reasoning-based query interpretation for text, image, and image-text product retrieval.
-Improved the pipeline with dynamic retrieval routing, structured product-intent extraction, separate image/text retrieval paths, category-aware filtering, reranking, self-checking, and FastAPI REST endpoints for online deployment.

 ## Contributing

 Contributions are welcome.